vicentefb/Future-of-Futures-Dapp/README.md

 ## Note

 Node modules/dependencies are not included.
 A simple *npm install* should work to include all the files needed.
+For additional dependencies you can look at **package.json**